Concerning alimony, Maryland has two types – rehabilitative alimony and indefinite alimony.

 Maryland law generally favors spousal support that lasts for a fixed and limited time only.

 However, indefinite alimony is more appropriate when the receiving spouse cannot be obligated and expected to be self-supporting due to age, health reasons, and disability and when, even if the receiving spouse has become self-supporting, there remains an “unconscionable disparity” between the divorced couple’s incomes.
 Because there remains an unconscionable disparity between Lenny’s and Michelle’s income, the latter reason or circumstance was used to obtain a reversal.

-Maryland law does not provide a specific and fixed percentage figure to base whether or not a divorcing couple’s incomes are unconscionably disparate.
+When spouse qualifies for alimony, Maryland law does not provide a specific and fixed percentage figure to base whether or not a divorcing couple’s incomes are unconscionably disparate.
 Because of case precedents with their previous court rulings, the disparity or difference between Lenny’s income and Michelle’s income was sufficiently clear and enough to be described as unconscionably disparate.
 Past court cases were found in which recipient spouse’s made only 28 to 43 percent of the supporting or paying spouse.
 This case presents the wife earning only 20 percent of what the husband does earn.
 It satisfies the aspect of unconscionable disparity between the husband’s income and the wife’s income.
 The court could have performed a more in-depth analysis of the case and awarded indefinite alimony.

 Michelle, in this case, has demonstrated proof of an unconscionable disparity between her income and that of her spouse.
 Whatever the issue is, whether it is alimony or something else, you will need a clear understanding of the law and the skill and experience to apply the principles to the details and facts of your case.